Unfortunately, we could not find any search results for this search configuration.

 Why book a cottage with us in Spain?

-The beautiful nature in Spain
+The beautiful nature of Spain

 In the province of Granada, home to Spain's highest mountains, you can visit various areas from your holiday house, including the famous Sierra de Nevada mountain ranges.
-Here you can try all manner of outdoor activities, including hiking, skiing, skydiving, and climbing, to name just a few.
+Here you can try all kinds of outdoor activities, including hiking, skiing, skydiving, and climbing, to name just a few.
 Keep your eyes wide open if you're up for exploring the skies and landscapes of the Spanish capital from above by experiencing a paragliding activity in Madrid.
 You can also view the architecture of Plaza de Castilla from 600 meters high on a clear day!
-If you're feeling adventurous and brave enough, try some canyoning and explore the caves, cliff sides and riding down naturally-formed rock slides on the coastal region of Costa del Sol.
+If you're feeling adventurous and brave enough, try some canyoning and explore the caves, cliff sides, and riding down naturally-formed rock slides on the coastal region of Costa del Sol.

-Natural Sites in Spain
+Natural sites in Spain

 Thinking of booking a last minute trip to Spain?
 Here is the list of the most beautiful places for you to visit during your trip.

 Vigo, Islas Cíes

 Vigo is a city in Galicia and it offers many beaches, however, it's mainly famous for the Cíes Islands or Islas Cíes.
 These islands are reachable by boat and visiting them is totally worth it.
 If you come to Spain in the summer, you would surely like to spend an afternoon or the whole day in these islands.
 Nature.house offers different accommodations in Galicia.
 Did you know that Islas Cíes were declared the only maritime National Park in Spain in 1980?